 Use for private purposes must be in strict compliance with the security principles set out in Article III of this charter.
 Its impact must remain negligible for the University of Strasbourg.
-Such use must therefore not result in any additional cost to the university, nor any increased risk to the security of data and professional equipment.
+Such use must therefore not result in any additional financial or energy cost to the university, nor any increased risk to the security of data and professional equipment.